 Finally, if you're doing both the inside and outside the window, you may want to squeegee horizontally on one side and vertically on the other, so you can tell whether any streaks are inside or out.

-For all odors, the first thing you should do is to remove the cause of the odor.
+For all odours, the first thing you should do is to remove the cause of the odour.

 If you smoke in the home, change the filter in their air circulation systems often.

 Also, make sure you let the sun in to help dissipate smoke and other odours as you try to eliminate the cause.
 Try to increase air flow by opening windows, turning on fans or even putting particularly smelly items outside for awhile.
 You can fill small dishes with vanilla, vinegar or activated charcoal for an easy, inexpensive smoke eater.
 Or, you can purchase odour neutralizer from a janitorial supply house which will work more effectively.

 If you have questions about cleaning carpets or upholstery, visit the experts at ServiceMaster Clean now.

 If you can't put it away, it's clutter.
 So divide it into three groups: junk, charity and undecided.
 Toss the first, give away the second and store the third in a box or bag until you can decide whether it's really worth keeping.

 If clutter accumulates on a table near a door, remove the table so you'll be more likely to put things away.

 Use only one entry door into your home.
 Put a sturdy doormat on the outside and another on the inside.
 It is amazing how much dirt they catch.

 Designate one location (usually the kitchen) for daily mail, calendar, bulletin board, car keys, school papers, grocery lists, etc. Every family member should have a shelf for messages and an out box or folder to deal with clutter on the spot.